 The State of California offers a BOGFW for students who are residents of the State of California and who are eligible for need-based financial aid.
-The BOGFW pays for the enrollment fee for the student for the academic year once eligibility has been determined.
-Other fees, such as the health, materials, parking, student body, and student representation fees must be paid by the student.
+The BOGFW pays for your enrollment fee for the academic year once eligibility has been determined.
+Other fees, such as the health, materials, parking, student body, and student representation fees must be paid by you.

 It is strongly recommended that you complete the FAFSA for the BOGFW program to see if you are eligible for additional financial assistance.
-BOGFW-only applications are available in the Financial Aid Office, in the Cañada College Class Schedule and on-line through WebSMART.
+BOGFW-only applications are available on-line through WebSMART and in the Financial Aid Office.
 You must be admitted to Cañada College before you can access WebSMART.
 Eligibility for a BOGFW may be determined under less strict dependency criteria than federal funding requires (example: a 19 year old student who is unmarried and does not support anyone may be considered independent for the BOGFW if s/he was not claimed on the parent’s federal income tax during the previous year and no longer lives with a parent).

 There are four types of BOGFW:

-BOGFW-B: Meet the State defined Income Limits OR have a "0" EFC on your Student Aid Report.
-The 2011-12 income standards listed below are based on income for the 2010 tax year.
-If you are independent, use your income (and spouse’s) only from 2010.
-If you are dependent, use your parents' income only from 2010:
+BOGFW-B: To be eligible, you must meet the State defined Income Limits OR have a "0" EFC on your Student Aid Report.
+The 2014-15 income standards listed below are based on income for the 2013 tax year.
+If you are independent, use your income (and spouse’s) only from 2013.
+If you are dependent, use your parents' income only from 2013:

 BOGFW – Special Classification